Commercial Contract Disputes

 How can we help?

-At Hanne & Co we marry together the strong technical understanding of contract law with the pragmatism to advise you in accordance with your specific matter.
+At Hanne & Co we combine the strong technical understanding of contract law with the pragmatism to advise you in accordance with your specific matter.
 We act both for claimants and defendants, businesses and individuals on breaches of contract, joint venture disputes, misrepresentation claims and more.

 We encourage you to contact us at the outset of a dispute to prevent costs escalating.
 We will usually be able to advise you on the contractual position, discuss your intentions and work out an initial plan to try and resolve the dispute quickly if possible.
-Should the contractual dispute become court proceedings, we will fight for you all the way and discuss funding options with you to ensure you can contest the litigation without fear of being out of pocket.
+Should the contractual dispute result in court proceedings, we will continue to represent you and provide you with commercial and pragmatic advice throughout the proceedings.

 Contract Disputes – FAQs